Background pattern

 If you notice any of the following symptoms while using the fentanyl transdermal patch, it could be a sign of dependence or addiction.

-• You need to use the medication for a longer time than indicated by your doctor.
+• You need to use the medicine for longer than your doctor has prescribed.

 • You need to use a higher dose than recommended.

-If you notice any of these signs, consult your doctor to determine the best course of treatment for you, when it is appropriate to stop the medication, and how to do it safely.
+If you notice any of these signs, talk to your doctor to determine the best course of treatment for you, when it is appropriate to stop the medicine, and how to do it safely.

-Do not stop using this medication abruptly.
-Withdrawal symptoms such as restlessness, difficulty sleeping, irritability, agitation, anxiety, feeling your heartbeat (palpitations), increased blood pressure, feeling or being sick, diarrhea, loss of appetite, tremors, chills, or sweating may occur.
-If you want to stop using this medication, talk to your doctor first.
-Your doctor will advise you on how to do it, usually the dose will be gradually reduced to minimize unpleasant withdrawal symptoms.
+Do not stop using this medicine suddenly.
+Withdrawal symptoms such as restlessness, difficulty sleeping, irritability, agitation, anxiety, feeling your heartbeat (palpitations), increased blood pressure, feeling or being sick, diarrhea, loss of appetite, tremors, chills or sweating may occur.
+If you want to stop using this medicine, talk to your doctor first.
+Your doctor will tell you how to do it, usually by gradually reducing the dose so that the unpleasant withdrawal effects are minimized.

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.Here, this includes over-the-counter medications and herbal remedies.
-You should also inform your pharmacist that you are using fentanyl if you buy any medication at the pharmacy.
+Tell your doctor or pharmacist if you are using, have recently used or might use any other medicines.
+This includes medicines obtained without a prescription and herbal medicines.
+You should also tell your pharmacist if you are using fentanyl when you buy any medicines from the pharmacy.

-Your doctor will know which medications can be taken safely with fentanyl.
-You may need to be closely monitored if you are taking any of the types of medications listed below or if you stop taking any of the types of medications listed, as this may affect the dose of fentanyl you need.
+Your doctor knows which medicines can be safely taken with fentanyl.
+You may need to be closely monitored if you are taking any of the types of medicines listed below, or if you stop taking any of the types of medicines listed below, as this may affect the dose of fentanyl you need.

-• Other pain medications, such as other strong opioid painkillers (for example, buprenorphine, nalbuphine, or pentazocine and some neuropathic pain medications (gabapentin and pregabalin)).
+• Other pain medicines, such as other opioid painkillers (e.g. buprenorphine, nalbuphine or pentazocine) and some painkillers for nerve pain (gabapentin and pregabalin).

-• Medications to help you sleep (such as temazepam, zaleplon, or zolpidem).
+• Medicines to help you sleep (such as temazepam, zaleplon or zolpidem).

-• Medications to help you calm down (tranquilizers, such as alprazolam, clonazepam, diazepam, hydroxyzine, or lorazepam) and medications for mental health conditions (antipsychotics, such as aripiprazole, haloperidol, olanzapine, risperidone, or phenothiazines).
+• Medicines to help you calm down (tranquilizers, such as alprazolam, clonazepam, diazepam, hydroxyzine or lorazepam) and medicines for mental health problems (antipsychotics, such as aripiprazole, haloperidol, olanzapine, risperidone or phenothiazines).

-• Medications to relax muscles (such as cyclobenzaprine or diazepam).
+• Medicines to relax your muscles (such as cyclobenzaprine or diazepam).

-• Some medications used to treat depression called SSRIs or SNRIs (such as citalopram, duloxetine, escitalopram, fluoxetine, fluvoxamine, paroxetine, sertraline, or venlafaxine) – more information is below.
+• Some medicines used to treat depression called SSRIs or SNRIs (such as citalopram, duloxetine, escitalopram, fluoxetine, fluvoxamine, paroxetine, sertraline or venlafaxine) – see below for more information.

-• Some medications used to treat depression or Parkinson's disease called MAOIs (such as isocarboxazid, phenelzine, selegiline, or tranylcypromine).
-Do not use fentanyl in the 14 days following the interruption of these medications – more information is below.
+• Some medicines used to treat depression or Parkinson's disease called MAOIs (such as isocarboxazid, phenelzine, selegiline or tranylcypromine).
+You must not use fentanyl in the 14 days after stopping these medicines – see below for more information.

 • Some antibiotics used to treat infections (such as erythromycin or clarithromycin).

-• Medications used to treat fungal infections (such as itraconazole, ketoconazole, fluconazole, or voriconazole).
+• Medicines used to treat fungal infections (such as itraconazole, ketoconazole, fluconazole or voriconazole).

-• Medications used to treat irregular heartbeats (such as amiodarone, diltiazem, or verapamil).
+• Medicines used to treat irregular heartbeats (such as amiodarone, diltiazem or verapamil).

-• Some medications used to treat epilepsy (such as carbamazepine, phenobarbital, or phenytoin).
+• Some medicines used to treat epilepsy (such as carbamazepine, phenobarbital or phenytoin).

-• Some medications used to treat nausea or dizziness (such as phenothiazines).
+• Some medicines used to treat nausea or vomiting (such as phenothiazines).

-• Some medications used to treat stomach acid or ulcers (such as cimetidine).
+• Some medicines used to treat heartburn or stomach ulcers (such as cimetidine).

-• Some medications used to treat angina (chest pain) or high blood pressure (such as nicardipine).
+• Some medicines used to treat angina (chest pain) or high blood pressure (such as nicardipine).

-• Some medications used to treat blood cancer (such as idelalisib).
+• Some medicines used to treat blood cancer (such as idelalisib).

 Using fentanyl with antidepressants

-The risk of adverse effects increases if you are taking medications such as certain antidepressants.
-Fentanyl may interact with these medications, and you may experience changes in mental state such as agitation, seeing, feeling, hearing, or smelling things that are not there (hallucinations) and other effects such as changes in blood pressure, rapid heartbeat, high body temperature, hyperactive reflexes, lack of coordination, muscle stiffness, nausea, vomiting, and diarrhea (which may be signs of a serotonin syndrome).
-If used together, your doctor may want to closely monitor you to detect these side effects, especially when starting treatment or when changing the dose of the medication.
+The risk of side effects increases if you are taking medicines such as certain antidepressants.
+Fentanyl can interact with these medicines and you may experience changes in your mental state such as agitation, seeing, feeling, hearing or smelling things that are not there (hallucinations) and other effects such as changes in blood pressure, rapid heartbeat, high body temperature, overactive reflexes, lack of coordination, muscle stiffness, nausea, vomiting and diarrhea (these could be signs of a serotonin syndrome).
+If they are used together, your doctor may want to keep a close check on you to look out for these side effects, especially when starting treatment or when the dose of the medicine is changed.

 Using with central nervous system depressants, including alcohol and some narcotics

-The use of fentanyl with sedatives such as benzodiazepines or related medications increases the risk of drowsiness, difficulty breathing (respiratory depression), coma, and can be life-threatening.
-For this reason, concomitant use should only be considered when other treatment options are not possible.
+Using fentanyl and sedative medicines such as benzodiazepines or related medicines at the same time increases the risk of drowsiness, breathing difficulties (respiratory depression), coma and can be life-threatening.
+For this reason, using them together should only be considered when no other treatment options are possible.

-However, if your doctor prescribes fentanyl along with sedatives, your doctor should limit the dose and duration of concomitant treatment.
+However, if your doctor prescribes fentanyl with sedative medicines, your doctor will limit the dose and duration of concomitant treatment.

-Inform your doctor of all sedatives you are taking, and follow your doctor's dose recommendations strictly.
-It may be helpful to inform friends or family members about the signs and symptoms mentioned above.
+Tell your doctor about all sedative medicines you are taking, and follow your doctor's dosage recommendations carefully.
+It may be useful to inform friends or family members so they are aware of the signs and symptoms mentioned above.
 Contact your doctor if you experience these symptoms.

-Do not drink alcohol while using fentanyl, unless you have spoken with your doctor first.
+Do not drink alcohol while using fentanyl, unless you have talked to your doctor first.

 Use in athletes

-If you think you will receive anesthesia, inform your doctor or dentist that you are using fentanyl.
+If you are going to have an operation, tell your doctor or dentist that you are using fentanyl.

 Pregnancy and breastfeeding

-Fentanyl should not be used during pregnancy, unless you have spoken with your doctor.
+Fentanyl should not be used during pregnancy, unless you have discussed it with your doctor.

-Fentanyl should not be usedduring delivery, as the medication may affect the newborn's breathing.
+Fentanyl should not be used during labor, as the medicine can affect the breathing of the newborn baby.

-Prolonged use of fentanyl during pregnancy may cause withdrawal symptoms (such as loud crying, feeling restless, convulsions, poor feeding, and diarrhea) in your newborn, which can be potentially fatal if not recognized and treated.
-Talk to your doctor immediately if you think your newborn may have withdrawal symptoms.
+Long-term use of fentanyl during pregnancy may cause withdrawal symptoms in your newborn baby, such as loud crying, irritability, convulsions, poor feeding and diarrhea, which can be life-threatening if not recognized and treated.
+Talk to your doctor immediately if you think your baby may have withdrawal symptoms.

 Do not use fentanyl if you are breastfeeding.
-Do not breastfeed for 3 days after removing the fentanyl patch.
-This is because the medication may pass into breast milk.
+You should not breastfeed for 3 days after removing the fentanyl patch.
+This is because the medicine can pass into breast milk.

-Fentanylmay affect your ability to drive and operate machinery or tools, as it may cause drowsiness or dizziness.
-If so, do not drive or operate tools or machinery.
-Do not drive while using this medication until you know how it affects you.
+Fentanyl can affect your ability to drive and use machines or tools, as it can make you sleepy or dizzy.
+If this happens, do not drive or use machines or tools.
+Do not drive while using this medicine until you know how it affects you.

-Talk to your doctor or pharmacist if you have doubts about whether it is safe for you to drive while using this medication.
+Talk to your doctor or pharmacist if you are not sure whether it is safe for you to drive while using this medicine.

 3. How to use Fentanilo Aurovitas Spain

-Before starting treatment and regularly during it, your doctor will also explain what you can expect from the use of the fentanyl transdermal patch, when and for how long you should use it, when you should contact your doctor and when you should discontinue use (see also section 2, "Withdrawal syndrome when interrupting treatment with Fentanilo Aurovitas Spain").
+Before starting treatment and regularly during treatment, your doctor will also explain what you can expect from using the fentanyl transdermal patch, when and for how long you should use it, when you should contact your doctor, and when you should stop using it (see also section 2, "Withdrawal syndrome when stopping treatment with Fentanilo Aurovitas Spain").

-Your doctor will decide what dose of fentanyl is most suitable for you, taking into account the intensity of your pain, your general condition and the type of pain treatment you have been receiving up to this point.
+Your doctor will decide which dose of fentanyl is most suitable for you, taking into account the intensity of your pain, your general condition, and the type of pain treatment you have been receiving until now.

-• You should change the patch every three days, unless your doctor has told you otherwise.
+• You should change the patch every three days, unless your doctor has indicated otherwise.

-• Change the patch alwaysat the same timeof the day every 3 days (72 hours).
+• Always change the patch at the same timeof day every 3 days (72 hours).

 • If you are using more than one patch, change them all at the same time.

-• Record the day of the week, date and time each time you apply a patch to remember when to change it.
+• Make a note of the day of the week, date, and time each time you apply a patch to remember when you need to change it.

 Apply the patch onChange the patch on